The Harvard-Radcliffe Veritones: Performances

 The Veritones have performed for Laverne Cox, Jason Alexander, and Josh Groban in addition to singing with Bobby McFerrin on the Harvard campus.
-The group sung the NFL theme on national television for a 2016 Patriots vs Texans Thursday Night Football game.
+The group sang the NFL theme on national television for a 2016 Patriots vs Texans Thursday Night Football game.
 In 2019, they performed for the cast of Unbreakable Kimmy Schmidt in a celebratory ceremony on Harvard's campus for the show's cast and producers.
-The Veritones regularly perform with other national and international award-winning a cappella groups, such as the Nor'easters, Oxford University's Out of the Blue, and the UCLA Scattertones.
+The Veritones regularly perform with other national and international a cappella groups, such as the Nor'easters, Oxford University's Out of the Blue, and the UCLA Scattertones.

-In 2013, they were featured on BuzzFeed’s Top 15 Contemporary A Cappella Performances for their goat version of Taylor Swift's "I Knew You Were Trouble".
-Their 2013 music video for Some Nights by Fun. has over 350,000 views on YouTube, with over 3 million views on their channel in total.
+In 2013, they were featured on BuzzFeed’s Top 15 Contemporary A Cappella Performances for their version of Taylor Swift's "I Knew You Were Trouble".